hitoshikumagai/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/README.md

 The source data resides in Azure Data Lake and needs to be processed in a NYC data warehouse.
 The source datasets consist of CSV files with Employee master data and monthly payroll data entered by various City agencies.

+# Project submission
+Screenshot is avialable in artifacts dir.